acceleratedscience/open-ad-toolkit/README.md

 The goal of openAD is to provide a common language for scientists to interact with a multitude of of molecular tools to simplify the triage process and drastically accelerate your development timelines.

 ---
+> **Pre-install Note:**
+For updating to 0.2.0 first remove toolkits `remove toolkit DS4SD` and `remove toolkit RXN` prior to updating

+> **Whats New ?**
+- New Molecules Functions for retrieving from pubchem molecules or creating your own in a working set, including visualisation
+- 3D displaying of molecules in your working set or direct from pubchem
+- Attaching Analysis to target Molecules with the `enrich` command
+- Enhanced Help and Tell Me command

 ## Quick Install <!-- omit from toc -->